-Bishop James Bell, who retires at the end of April, has called for greater lay leadership in rural churches during an Easter Day national radio debate on the future of the rural church.
+Bishop James Bell, who retires this weekend (April 30), has called for greater lay leadership in rural churches during an Easter Day national radio debate on the future of the rural church.

 In a special Easter Day edition of Radio 4’s Sunday programme, Bishop James, the Bishop of Ripon, who is a lead bishop on rural affairs, also called into question multi-parish benefices which he described as a “knee jerk response to reducing numbers of stipendiary clergy”.
 It had, he said, been introduced “top down … We are realising now that that has been a rather bad way of going about things.”